-There has been some evidence of loss in employment due to demonetization (Chodorow-Reich et al. 2019, CMIE 2018, State of Working India 2019), and if households suffering employment shock tend to rely on borrowing from money lender to deal with the shock, the effect on borrowing could be just coming from those households.
+There has been some evidence of loss in employment due to demonetization (Chodorow-Reich et al. (2020), CMIE (2018), State-Of-Working-India-Report (2019)), and if households suffering employment shock tend to rely on borrowing from money lender to deal with the shock, the effect on borrowing could be just coming from those households.
 To test if this is the case, I compare the effect on households where at least one member lost employment after demonetization to those households where at least one member lost employment during any other point of time.
 Even though these sub-samples are very selected ones, they can be informative about the response of households to employment shock during demonetization as compared to other time and also the severity of the impact on households as a result of employment shock experienced during demonetization as compared to one experienced during other time.

 For this analysis, for selecting households who experienced employment shock after demonetization, I restrict myself to those households where at least one household member who was employed in the three months before demonetization (that is, August, September and October 2016) reported being unemployed in the three months after demonetization (that is, December 2016, January and February 2017).
-For this analysis, I follow Chodorow-Reich et al. 2019 and drop households being interviewed in November to be able to better capture households who suffered employment shock as a result of demonetization.
-To get the comparison group suffering employment shock during other point of time, I take an arbitrary cutoff of April 201627 and select those households where at least one household member who was employed in the three months before April 2016 reported being unemployed in the three months after April 2016.
+For this analysis, I follow Chodorow-Reich et al. (2020) and drop households being interviewed in November to be able to better capture households who suffered employment shock as a result of demonetization.
+To get the comparison group suffering employment shock during other point of time, I take an arbitrary cutoff of April 201632 and select those households where at least one household member who was employed in the three months before April 2016 reported being unemployed in the three months after April 2016.
 The ideal comparison group would be those losing employment after November in an earlier year, say 2015.
 However, the employment data starts only from January 2016.
 Thus, to be able to capture three months before the shock, I take April 2016 as the corresponding cutoff for the comparison group.

-Figure 17a shows the probability of borrowing from money lenders for those households where at least one household member lost employment after November 2016 while figure 17b shows the same result for households facing employment shock after April 2016.
+Figure 16a shows the probability of borrowing from money lenders for those households where at least one household member lost employment after November 2016 while figure 16b shows the same result for households facing employment shock after April 2016.
 We see that the households losing employment after November show an increase in probability of borrowing from money lenders after the shock which is what we saw for the overall sample as well.
 But for the households losing employment after April, we do not see a corresponding increase in borrowing after the employment shock.
 The increase that we see later in this graph is actually coming after demonetization only.
-This result suggests that households do not seem to rely on money lender borrowing when faced with employment shock during other time.
-One explanation why households are not relying on borrowing after facing employment shock after April could be that the income and expenditure effect could be different of losing employment after April.
-Figures 17c and 17d show the income response of losing employment during the two periods and figures 17e and 17f show the non-durable consumption expenditure response for both sets of households.
+This result suggests that households do not seem to rely on money lender borrowing when faced with employment shock after April could be that the income and expenditure effect could be different of losing employment after April.
+Figures 16c and 16d show the income response of losing employment during the two periods and figures 16e and 16f show the non-durable consumption expenditure response for both sets of households.
 We can see that the income and expenditure responses are not very different in the two cases.